Oracle69digitalmarketing/Naija_Lotto_Oracle/how-to.md

 amplify add auth
 ```
 Follow the prompts:
--   **Do you want to use the default authentication and security configuration?** `Default configuration`
+-   **Do you want to use the default authentication and security configuration?** `Default configuration with Social Provider (Federation)`
 -   **How do you want users to be able to sign in?** `Email`
 -   **Do you want to configure advanced settings?** `No, I am done.`

 This sets up everything needed for user sign-up, sign-in, and session management.
-The frontend `withAuthenticator` component will now work with this live service.

 ---